About This Clinic

 UT Health Austin’s Infectious Disease Clinic diagnoses, treats, and manages complex infectious diseases in adult patients (18 years and older).
 We work in collaboration with your referring provider to deliver thorough consultation for the diagnostic evaluation and management of complicated infectious diseases.

-Once our clinic receives a referral from your referring provider, members of the Infectious Disease Clinic care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
-If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
+At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
+We are committed to clear and timely communication with you, your referring provider, and other healthcare specialists, beginning with your initial visit and continuing throughout your cycle of care.
+Once our clinic receives a referral from your referring provider, members of the Infectious Disease Clinic care team will identify any existing records of treatment in the UT Health Austin system and communicate with your referring provider to obtain needed medical records and other information.
+If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive written Authorization to Receive Medical Records from your other provider(s).
 The Infectious Disease Clinic generally will not schedule your initial appointment until it has received all relevant records.
-Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.
+Once all records have been received and reviewed, the UT Health Austin Access Center will contact you to schedule your initial appointment.